 About the Spanish Broad Bean

 The glorious broad bean is also known as the Fava bean.

-The most common way to make this recipe is using some entire pods and some beans from tougher pods.
+The most common way to make this recipe is using some entire pods and some beans popped out from tougher pods.

 Broad beans are full of protein, folate, manganese, copper, phosphorous, magnesium, iron, potassium, thiamine, and zinc.
 As well as being high in soluble fibre.